Little Miss Sunshine: Accolades

 Little Miss Sunshine was nominated for and won multiple awards from numerous film organizations and festivals.
 It was nominated for four Academy Awards and was awarded two at the 79th Academy Awards: Michael Arndt received "Best Original Screenplay" and Alan Arkin received "Best Supporting Actor".
 In addition, the AFI Awards deemed it the "Movie of the Year", while the BAFTA Awards awarded it two awards out of six nominations with "Best Screenplay" for Arndt and "Best Actor in a Supporting Role" for Arkin.
 The Broadcast Film Critics Association Awards, Screen Actors Guild (SAG), and Washington D.C.
 Area Film Critics commended the film for its ensemble cast.
 Then 10-year-old Abigail Breslin was nominated for several Best Supporting Actress and Breakthrough Performance awards.

 The Deauville Film Festival awarded the film the "Grand Special Prize" while the Palm Springs International Film Festival awarded it the "Chairman's Vanguard Award".
 The Independent Spirit Awards awarded it four awards out of five nominations, including "Best Feature" and "Best Director".
 The film's soundtrack was nominated for "Best Compilation Soundtrack Album for Motion Picture, Television, or Other Visual Media" at the Grammy Awards, but lost to Walk the Line.
 The film also had multiple nominations at the MTV Movie Awards, Satellite Awards, Chicago Film Critics Association Awards, and Golden Globe Awards, among others.
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) ranked its screenplay 21st in WGA's 101 Greatest Screenplays of the 21st Century (so far).